-\$ Bentham Global Income PIE Fund

-As at 31 March 2024

-5% increase in prices 1,223,755

-5% decrease in prices (1,223,755)
+\$ Bentham Global In Bentham Global Income PIE Fund As at 31 March 2025 2024 5% increase in prices 5% decrease in prices 6,216,513 (6,216,513) 1,223,755 (1,223,755)

 (b) Foreign exchange risk

 Foreign currency risk, as defined in NZ IFRS 7, 'Financial Instruments: Disclosures', arises as the value of future transactions, recognised monetary assets and monetary liabilities denominated in other currencies fluctuate due to changes in foreign exchange rates.
 NZ IFRS 7 considers the foreign exchange exposure relating to non-monetary assets and liabilities to be a component of market price risk not foreign currency risk.